olympum/olympum-draft/_posts/2015/2015-02-28-zwift-virtual-reality-cycling.md

 Once we have signed up we can start to customize our player.
-As any good game, there are items that we only unlock later in the game, as a loyatly reward for playing and sticking around.
+As any good game, there are items that we only unlock later in the game, as a loyalty reward for playing and sticking around.

 ![customize]({{ site.base_url }}/assets/zwift/customize.png)